Skip to main content Skip to footer

 • the installation of a playground at Oxtongue Lake Community Centre;

-• vehicle replacements, with redeployments where possible.
+• vehicle replacements, with redeployments where possible for several departments.

-• increased support costs in various department for additional and improved software and online platforms to provide additional avenues for communication and increase efficiencies for staff and provide more accessible information for property owners;
+• increased support costs in various department for additional and improved software and

 • new additional costs for new software programs required for various departments;